Energy Policy & Costs

 To Hide Non-Compliance

-⚠️ The Most Expensive Electricity in the Continental U.S.
+⚠️ Among the Most Expensive Electricity in the Continental U.S.

 Your bill includes hidden costs: $1.36B RGGI carbon tax, RPS compliance, offshore wind contracts